jenshadlich/OREAj/README.md

-Optimization of Regular Expressions using Evolutionary Algorithms in Java (oreaj)
+OREAj - Optimization of Regular Expressions using Evolutionary Algorithms in Java
 =================================================================================